isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_01_cryptography/00_subsitution_cyphers/_index.md

     return word

 ```
-- `line 1` defines the function with an arguement/parameter
+- `line 1` defines the function with an argument/parameter
-- `line 2-5` contains a conditional checking the final letters of the noun.
+- `line 2-5` contains a conditional to check the final letters of the noun.
 Most English nouns are pluralized by adding “s” (“tree” becomes “trees”).
 But nouns ending in “s”, “ch”, or “sh” are pluralized by adding “es” (“beach” becomes “beaches”).
 - `line 6` returns the pluralized word

 To use this function you must `call` it.
 Functions make it really easy to reuse code, becuase you can them an unlimited amount of times.